HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 #### CDN

-This topic is [already covered in the Web Almanac](../2022/cdn) but it should be noted that implementing a CDN can help make your website more sustainable.
+Implementing a CDN can help make your website more sustainable.
 It helps get your assets as close to your users as possible and sometimes automatically helps optimize them.

 {{ figure_markup(
   image="cdn-usage.png",